lwilletts/fwm/README.md

 windows and their processes.
 Control clipboard and load from clipboard.
 Hardcoded wm font size for now.

+#### drun

+Open programs using dmenu either as a bar or as a floating window placed in the center of current screen.

 #### envreact

 Dynamic program launching / stopping based on other programs.
 Reads